datanews/tik-tok/README.md

 JSON example:

     {
-      date: '2014-04-01', // String date, see format option below for what is supported.
+      // String date, see format option below for what is supported.
+      date: '2014-04-01',
-      title: 'This is an awesome event',
+      title: 'This is an awesome title',
       body: 'This is the optional main text',
       // Media should be a URL to an image or the embed URL.
 This will automatically look
       // for the following types: Youtube, SoundCloud, general iframe/embed, or image